Lim colim versus colim lim. I: Introduction

-For locally compact separable metrizable spaces, Problem 2(b) is known to have affirmative solution since the 1970s.
-Indeed, if $X$ is locally compact, or equivalently its compact subsets admit a cofinal subsequence, \footnote{Any locally compact separable metrizable space $X$ is the union of its compact subsets $K_1\subset K_2\subset\dots$, where each $K_i\subset\Int K_{i+1}$.
+For {\it local compacta}, i.e.\ locally compact separable metrizable spaces, Problem \ref{prII}(b) is known to have affirmative solution since the 1970s.
+Indeed, if $X$ is a local compactum, or equivalently its compact subsets admit a cofinal subsequence, \footnote{Every local compactum $X$ is the union of its compact subsets $K_1\subset K_2\subset\dots$, where each $K_i\subset\Int K_{i+1}$.
 These constitute a cofinal sequence in the poset of all compact subsets of $X$.
-Conversely, if $X$ is a separable metrizable space whose poset of compact subsets contains a cofinal sequence, then $X$ is easily seen to be locally compact.} then there is a short exact sequence (Petkova et al.; see Corollary \ref{10.10'})
+Conversely, if $X$ is a separable metrizable space whose poset of compact subsets contains a cofinal sequence, then $X$ is easily seen to be a local compactum.
+See \cite{M00}*{Proposition \ref{book:local compactum}} for the details.} then there is Petkova's short exact sequence (see Theorem \ref{10.10'})

-No result of this kind was known in homology.
-In fact, the nerves of a metrizable space $X$ admit a cofinal subsequence if and only if $X$ is the union of a compactum and a set of isolated points of $X$ (see Theorem \ref{uc}).
-But isolated points make no contribution to homology of positive dimension.
-So apart from $0$-homology, we do not get anything interesting in this way.
+No result of this kind in homology was known until recently.
+In fact, the nerves of a metrizable space $X$ admit a cofinal subsequence if and only if $X$ is the union of a compactum and a set of isolated points of $X$ (see \cite{M-V}*{Theorem \ref{cor:uc}}).
+But isolated points make no contribution to homology of positive dimension, nor even to the $\derlim$ part of $0$-homology; so we do not get anything interesting in this way.

-However, it turns out that there exists a wider class of spaces that are still in a way ``dual'' to locally compact separable metrizable spaces.
-A {\it compactohedron} is a metrizable space that contains a compactum whose complement is homeomorphic to a polyhedron (i.e.\ a countable simplicial complex with the metric topology).
-A kind of explicit geometric duality between compactohedra and locally compact separable metrizable spaces is explored in Example \ref{co-locally-compact} and subsequent remarks.
-In particular, the complement of a locally compact subset of a sphere is always a compactohedron.
+However, it turns out that there exists a much wider class of spaces that are still ``dual'' in a way to local compacta.
+A {\it coronated polyhedron} is a metrizable space that contains a compactum whose complement is homeomorphic to a polyhedron (i.e.\ a simplicial complex with the metric topology).
+Coronated polyhedra include, apart from compacta and polyhedra, many familiar spaces, such as the topologist's sine curve (and the Warsaw circle) and the comb space (also known as the comb-and-flea space).
+The complement of a locally compact subset of a sphere is always a coronated polyhedron \cite{M-V}.

-Although the nerves of a compactohedron $X$ need not admit a cofinal subsequence, this turns out to be ``true up to homotopy'' (Theorem \ref{cech-cofinal}).
-Using this, we establish a dual (but far less trivial) short exact sequence in homology (see Corollary \ref{co10.10'}):
+Although the directed set of open covers of a coronated polyhedron $X$ need not admit a cofinal subsequence, this turns out to be ``true up to homotopy'', as $X$ admits a sequential polyhedral resolution \cite{M-V}.
+Due to this (but not only this), there is a short exact sequence in homology